What's inside this Google Slides board deck template

 Board meetings are stressful, especially when preparing that infamous quarterly meeting deck.
 This template aims to make this process a little bit easier on busy CFOs and CEOs.

 In it, you'll find 40+ slides to set you up for success.
 These include slides on:

 - Updates by departments (including examples for marketing, sales, and people teams)

 - Financial summary information

 - Appendix/databook examples

 But the deck is only the beginning.
-Check out our tips and tricks below for ensuring you, your team, and your CEO are putting their best foot forward with the board.
+Explore our tips and tricks below to ensure that your quarterly board presentation, along with your team and CEO, puts their best foot forward with the board.

 Planning for a quarterly board meeting

 You and your CEO don't want to be scrambling together a deck and talk track last minute for the board meeting.

 Stay ahead of the curve.
 Here's our recommended timeline when planning for the board meeting.